Dungeon Master's Guide: Reception

+Scott Taylor for Black Gate in 2014 listed both the 1st edition AD&D DMG re-cover and the 2nd Edition AD&D DMG both by Jeff Easley as #10 in The Top 10 TSR Cover Paintings of All Time.

+Scott Taylor of Black Gate listed the Dungeon Master's Guide as #2 on the list of "Top 10 'Orange Spine' AD&D Hardcovers By Jeff Easley, saying "Not taking anything away from EVERYTHING THAT THE DM IS and how well Jeff represents it here, but I still believe when many folks think about an 'orange spine', they are going to remember #1 first, because at the end of the day, this [is] a re-cover, and half the folks out there are going to be about the Sutherland III edition."

+In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "The Dungeon Master's Guide is strange and deeply idiosyncratic.
+Without a doubt, I believe it's also a masterpiece.
+Gygax expresses in it a singular vision that feels true in a way few other RPG books can ever hope to equal — it is an accidental portrait of the man's brain circa 1978."

 Advanced Dungeons & Dragons 2nd edition

 The AD&D 2nd Edition Dungeon Master Guide was released in 1989.
 This 192-page hardcover book was designed by David "Zeb" Cook, with cover art by Jeff Easley.
 The book featured interior illustrations by Easley, Clyde Caldwell, John and Laura Lakey, David Dorman, Douglas Chaffee, and Jean E. Martin.

 This Dungeon Master's Guide featured revised second edition rules, reorganized and streamlined for the Dungeon Master.
 The book detailed options for character creation, handling the alignment rules, new rules for money and equipment, treasure and magical items, encounters, time and movement, and managing non-player characters.
 The book is indexed, and contains numerous full-page color illustrations.

 The second edition Dungeon Master Guide is an ORIGINS and Gamer's Choice award-winner.
 In his 1991 book Heroic Worlds, Lawrence Schick commented that this book contained "lots of excellent new advice on how to run AD&D".
 A new version of the Dungeon Master Guide, with new art and layout but the same text, was released in 1995, as part of TSR's 25th anniversary.

 The 2nd edition Dungeon Master Guide was reproduced as a premium reprint on May 21, 2013.